Ask A Developer: 9 Questions With Qingjian Realty

 Qingjian Realty has been taking steps to adopt environmentally sustainable practices as we understand its importance.
 Our projects have received the Building and Construction Authority Green Mark.

 Beyond that, what is most important is that we try to encourage sustainable living as part of everyday life by giving them the means to do so.
-We provide homeowners in select developments features like the smart aircon and eco water heater in JadeScape.
-We also provide them with the ability to sync various smart features into their smart home so that they can add on greener smart features to their homes according to their needs.
+We provide homeowners with selecting developments features like the smart aircon and eco water heater in JadeScape.
+We also provide them with the ability to sync various smart features into their smart home so that they can add greener smart features to their homes according to their needs.

 Forett At Bukit Timah is a freehold development, a home for generations to come.
 We conserved over 100m of an existing green wall from when the site was Goodluck Garden.
 Not only did we want to retain a piece of its past, but we hope it serves as a constant reminder to care for our earth for it to thrive like this heritage wall has for our future generations.